What is carburizing process? Explanation of the characteristics of carburizing, types of carburizing processes and their main features.

 Solid carburizing involves placing the part to be carburized, along with carburizing agents and accelerators, in a heat-resistant steel carburizing box that is sealed and heated.

+Cooling also occurs within the box and the parts are removed for tempering.
+The processing temperature is usually between 880 and 950℃, but the processing time varies depending on the parts.
 Solid carburizing is relatively easy to perform with simple equipment, but the carbon concentration cannot be adjusted, leading to the possibility of excessive carburization.
 It’s often used for special treatments and conditions.

 Liquid carburizing